Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

         { defaultState with CurrentPage = nextPage }, Cmd.map LoginMsg loginCmd

     | Url.Overview ->
-        defaultState, Router.navigate("login", HistoryMode.ReplaceState)
+        defaultState, Cmd.navigate("login", HistoryMode.ReplaceState)

     | Url.Logout ->
-        defaultState, Router.navigate("/", HistoryMode.ReplaceState)
+        defaultState, Cmd.navigate("/", HistoryMode.ReplaceState)

     | Url.NotFound ->
         { defaultState with CurrentPage = Page.NotFound }, Cmd.none
 ```
 The highlighted line shows how requirement (6) can be enforced.
-Once the application starts up, we know for sure that the `User = Anonymous` which means if the application happened to start with an initial URL that is pointing to the Overview page, it will immediately redirect the user to the Login page instead as a result of the `Router.navigate("login", HistoryMode.ReplaceState)` command.
+Once the application starts up, we know for sure that the `User = Anonymous` which means if the application happened to start with an initial URL that is pointing to the Overview page, it will immediately redirect the user to the Login page instead as a result of the `Cmd.navigate("login", HistoryMode.ReplaceState)` command.
 We use the parameter `HistoryMode.ReplaceState` so that the navigation command doesn't push a "history entry" into the browser page.
 If that was the case, then a user will be trapped in `/login` as every time the user hits the Back button of the browser, he or she will go back to `/overview` which is a protected page that takes you back again to `/login` and so on and so forth.

 > There are cases where the user information is loaded from the [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) after a previous login attempt when the application is re-initialized after a full refresh.
 This way, the user wouldn't be `Anonymous` anymore and you have access to secure pages, such as the overview page in our example.